if (pageSEO)if (faqSchema)if (postSEO)

 If you are experiencing symptoms like these, consider taking an at-home chlamydia test to check for infection.

 It’s important that you do not let a chlamydia infection go untreated or you may risk further, more serious health complications.
-For example, the long-term effects of chlamydia may include serious issues within the reproductive system that can contribute to infertility.
+For example, the long-term effects of chlamydia may include serious issues within the reproductive system that can contribute to infertility in people assigned female at birth.
+[1]

 A urinary tract infection, or UTI, refers to a bacterial infection in any part of your urinary system, including the urethra, bladder, ureters, and kidneys.
 Most UTIs affect the lower urinary tract, comprising the urethra and bladder.
 UTIs can become more severe as they reach the kidneys.